 Translation Services USA is one of the largest and most trusted translation agencies in Manhattan, New York City.
-From our office at 1 World Trade Center, and utilizing our huge staff of high quality translators, we are able to perform professional translations of documents into more than 150 languages from around the world.
+From our office in downtown, and utilizing our huge staff of high quality translators, we are able to perform professional translations of documents into more than 150 languages from around the world.
 In addition, we can handle all of the most requested translation services, such as: transcription, simultaneous translation, voice-over, and localization for websites and video games.
 We translate languages!

 No other city has such a diversity of people and cultures as New York City .
 Within the boundaries of its five boroughs lies a microcosm of the whole world.
 The visitor can move among the bustling sidewalks of Chinatown, the Greek tavernas of Astoria, the Old World Russian restaurants and clubs of Brighton Beach, the Italian communities of Little Italy and Arthur Avenue, the sari shops of Little India in Jackson Heights, and so many more.
 With 18,000 restaurants,150 world-class museums; more than 10,000 stores, numerous talented musicians, actors, and dancers; hundreds of family friendly activities; a profusion of parks and gardens, and an exciting nightlife, New York is at the top of the charts in every area!